tangentyh/notes-of-tan/javaNotes.md

        - independent -- completion of few other tasks should be dependent on a task that blocks on external synchronization or I/O
        - small blocking tasks -- to minimize resource impact, tasks should be small; ideally performing only the (possibly) blocking action
        - ensure progress -- ensure the number of possibly blocked tasks fewer than `ForkJoinPool.getParallelism()`, or use `ForkJoinPool.ManagedBlocker`
-     - loosely enforced guideline -- by not permitting checked exceptions such as `IOExceptions` to be thrown
+     - loosely enforced guideline -- by not permitting checked exceptions such as `IOException` to be thrown
      - like a call (fork) and return (join) from a parallel recursive function -- `a.fork(); b.fork(); b.join(); a.join();` is likely to be substantially more efficient than `a.join(); b.join()`
      - task size rule of thumb -- a task should perform more than 100 and less than 10000 basic computational steps